-The course will be delivered over 32 weeks, this is not inclusive of national holidays (Christmas etc.) A £50 deposit will be required to secure our place on the course and this must be paid prior to commencing the course.
-Admissions will be taken on a first come first served basis, so please enrol and secure your place as quickly as possible to avoid any unnecessary disappointment.
+The course will be delivered over 32 weeks, this is not inclusive of national holidays (Christmas etc.) Admissions will be taken on a first come first served basis, so please enrol and secure your place as quickly as possible to avoid any unnecessary disappointment.
 Payment will be required prior to the course start date.

 The course will be held at:

 This qualification is designed to enable learners to develop their skills to communicate with Deaf people using British Sign Language (BSL) in a range of everyday situations.
 The qualification will allow learners to participate in longer and more varied conversations than at Level 1.
 The course will develop communication in BSL about real life, routine, and daily experiences.
 The learner will be able to deal with most routine communication and have enough understanding of grammar to cope with some non-routine communication.
 Learners should be taught a number of regional variations in sign language.

 The specification has been designed to be consistent with the National Language Standards at Level 2.

 The qualification is divided into three units, each of which can be achieved separately.

 The units can be done in any order at any time but it is recommended that the content of Unit BSL201 is covered before Unit BSL202 or BSL203.

 To achieve the full Level 2 Certificate in British Sign Language, candidates are required to achieve all units: